0XDE57/Flipper-Android-App/README.md

 - display rssi in device list
 - display MAC address in device list
 - display MAC address for device in info card header
-- [WIP] toggle device filter by known flipper prefix (found in Constans.kt)
+- toggle device filter by known flipper prefix (found in Constans.kt)
   - `DEVICENAME_PREFIX = "Flipper"`
   - `MAC_PREFIX = "80:E1:26:"`
   - > Last 3 octets of BLE address are always fixed.
     > 4th octet of p/x furi_hal_version.ble_mac will be 0x26 on flippers manufactured in 2023+
     > - #3723
 - [TODO?] maybe try to get the firmware update to pull optionally from unleashed or monument, instead of just ofw?
-  - can we just point `FapDeveloperInformation.githubRepositoryLink` to what ever we want?